coughingmouse/p-layout/README.md

 ```
 <!---  template for keyboard borrowed from the [yak-layout](https://github.com/wincent/yak-layout/blob/master/README.md) -->

-* Note that _ and ⍽ may not be implemented correctly.
+* Note that _ is typed with ⇧ + 0 instead on Windows.

 ## Usage
 Put your fingers on [awef jtop] or [awef jtoi].
 That is your home row.